NattalZ30/Event00/README.md

 One: change directory to Event00\mongoDB and run `node server.js`.
 This will connect you to the database.

 Two: make sure to have all dependencies installed by running `npm install`.
-This will host the app locally.
+You can now run `npm run dev` to host the app locally.

 # Test